-For the quarter and year ended December 31, 2019, and following the adoption of IFRS 16 "Leases", the Company recorded finance expense of \$33 and \$145 representing accretion expense related to the implied interest on newly recorded lease financial liabilities, associated with the lease of office space, net of implied interest on lease financial receivables in respect to the two subleases of a portion of the leased office space.
+For the quarter ended December 31, 2020, finance expense increased by \$10, or 30%, to \$43, from \$33 recognized in the comparative period in 2019.
+During the fiscal year ended December 31, 2020, finance expense decreased by \$1, or 1%, to \$144, from \$145 recognized in the comparative period in 2019.
+The expense represents accretion expense related to the implied interest on newly recorded lease financial liabilities, associated with the lease of office space, net of implied interest on lease financial receivables in respect to sublease of a portion of the leased office space.